sourasen1011/MTHM506_Group_2_Project/README.md

 **Action Items**:
 1. Souradeep to share Bayesian Analysis MTHM308 model solution as a reference for how to structure a mathematical modeling paper.
 Please check the github link <https://github.com/sourasen1011/MTHM506_Group_2_Project>

+#### 13.3.23
+having trouble with maps
+lots of covariates are loosely correlated some missing data - will be looked

+socio economic vars included
+neg binom is probably the best knots very high number used for smooth terms used

+Next meeting: Thursday 16th Mar, 2023 - ~3:30 PM

 **Project Approach:**

 1. **Problem Statement:** Clear description of what is expected for the assignment and how the data will inform our decisions.